TrevorHD/MarketData/README.md

 # Overview

-An exploration of using machine learning for predictive modelling on three major U.S. stock market indices: the S&P 500, NASDAQ Composite, and the Dow Jones Industrial Average.
+An exploration of using machine learning for predictive modelling on stocks and ETFs, using the S&P 500 (GSPC) as an example.
+Includes methods such as support vector machines, discriminant analysis, decision trees, logistic regression, and more.
+Data for the NASDAQ Composite (IXIC) and Dow Jones Industrial Average (DJIA) are also included, though while not used in the analyses, can easily be accommodated using the existing code.

 # Files